orta/pragmatic-testing/chapters/behavior_testing.md

         t2.dependsOn(t1)

         [...]
-        This pattern of adding an extra depends, and new t`X`s continues till it gets to test6 }
+        This pattern of adding an extra `dependsOn`, and new t`X`s continues till it gets to test6 }
 ```